Maverick0351a/Oscillink/README.md

 Cloud Run (prod):

 - Use `cloud/Dockerfile`.
 Our container respects `PORT` and runs Gunicorn+Uvicorn as a non‑root user with a HEALTHCHECK.
 - Deploy with the environment variables in the checklist below (Stripe keys, price map, and optional Firestore collections).
+Set your custom domain as needed.
 - Grant the service account Firestore/Datastore User as noted.

 ## Use the Cloud